woodser/monero-ts/README.md

 ## Overview

-This project is a JavaScript library for using Monero in Node.js or the browser via RPC and native WebAssembly bindings to [Monero Core v0.16.0.0 'Nitrogen Nebula'](https://web.getmonero.org/downloads/).
+This project is a Node.js library for creating Monero applications using RPC or WebAssembly bindings to [monero-project/monero v0.16.0.0 'Nitrogen Nebula'](https://github.com/monero-project/monero/tree/v0.16.0.0).

-* Supports RPC clients of monero-daemon-rpc and monero-wallet-rpc.
+* Supports wallet and daemon RPC clients.
-* Supports fully client-side wallets using native WebAssembly bindings to [monero-project/monero](https://github.com/monero-project/monero).
+* Supports fully client-side wallets using WebAssembly.
-* Conforms to an [API specification](https://moneroecosystem.org/monero-java/monero-spec.pdf) intended to be intuitive and robust.
+* Uses a clearly defined [data model and API specification](https://moneroecosystem.org/monero-java/monero-spec.pdf) intended to be intuitive and robust.
+* Wallet implementations are interchangeable by conforming to a [common interface](https://moneroecosystem.org/monero-javascript/MoneroWallet.html).
 * [Query wallet transactions, transfers, and outputs](docs/developer_guide/query_data_model.md) by their many attributes.
 * Fetch and process binary data from the daemon (e.g. raw blocks).
 * Receive notifications when blocks are added to the chain or when wallets sync, send, or receive.